A Drop of Corruption

 A Drop of Corruption is a 2025 fantasy murder mystery novel by Robert Jackson Bennett.
 It is a sequel to his 2024 novel The Tainted Cup.

+A third book in the series, A Trade of Blood, was published in August 2026.

 Plot

 Yarrowdale is an independent seaside kingdom on the edge of the Khanum Empire; its political situation is unstable, and the Empire is in the process of annexing it.
 The Shroud, a floating laboratory in the Bay of Yarrow, is essential to the Empire's research on leviathans and the creation of new technology using leviathan blood.

 Din and Ana are sent to Yarrowdale to investigate the death of Sujedo, a Treasury official.
 As a tax collector and servant of the Empire, Sujedo had many enemies, including the King of Yarrow himself.
 Din attempts to find solace in physical intimacy with strangers, while dealing with the debts he has inherited from his late father.
 He contemplates leaving the Iudex to join the Legion as a frontline fighter.

 Din meets the Apothetikal Tira Malo, his local contact.
 Malo is a warden, a native of Yarrow who serves the Empire with her enhanced senses.
 Throughout the story, she assists Din and Ana in their investigation.
 Sujedo was apparently killed inside a locked room in a tall tower; pieces of his dismembered body were later discovered in a canal.
 Ana deduces that the man from the tower was actually an imposter pretending to be Sujedo.
 First, he kidnapped Sujedo and took his place.
 This allowed him to access an imperial bank vault using Sujedo’s identity.
 The imposter then falsified a murder scene, killed the real Sujedo, and dumped the body into the canal.

 Din and Ana investigate the bank where the imposter impersonated Sujedo.
 Inside the safety deposit box of an Apothetikal named Ghrelin, the imposter has left a severed head.
 Inside its mouth lies a message: “For those who sip from the marrow.”
 Ana interviews Ghrelin and his superior Thelenai.
 Ghrelin previously worked at the Shroud.
 Ana suspects that the message from the imposter refers to leviathans’ bone marrow.